The history of Edinburgh Waverley station

 First World War

-With the breakout of the First World War in 1914 the first ‘buffet for troops’ was set up at Waverley.
-By 1919 over 2 million meals had been served to service personnel at the station.
-There was also a Red Cross ward set up to aid the sick or wounded.
-Although there were air raids by zeppelins in Edinburgh, Waverley was never hit.
-In 1922 a war memorial was unveiled commemorating the 775 North British railway men who were lost.
+When World War I broke out in 1914, the first “buffet for troops” was set up at Waverley.
+By 1919, over 2 million meals had been served to service personnel at the station.
+A Red Cross ward was also established to help the sick or wounded.
+Despite air raids by zeppelins in Edinburgh, Waverley was never hit.
+In 1922, a war memorial was unveiled to honor the 775 North British railway men who lost their lives.

 Interwar Years

-In 1921 the Railways Act amalgamated independent railway companies together to create the ‘Big Four’.
-In this grouping the North British Railway joined the London and North Eastern Railway.
-Very little improvement was made to Waverley in the interwar years.
-New colour light signalling was installed in the 1930s and Waverley West signal box was built in 1936 with Waverley East following in 1938.
+In 1921, the Railways Act merged independent railway companies to create the “Big Four.”
+The North British Railway joined the London and North Eastern Railway.
+Few improvements were made to Waverley during the interwar years.
+New color light signaling was installed in the 1930s, and Waverley West signal box was built in 1936, followed by Waverley East in 1938.

 Second World War